Evolution of Primordial Neutrino Helicities in Astrophysical Magnetic Fields and Implications for their Detection

-The non-zero diagonal neutrino magnetic moment of relic Dirac neutrinos affects their present helicity.
-The key is that as a neutrino with a magnetic moment propagates through magnetic fields its spin precesses, \blueflag{ see, e.g., \cite{semikoz1993}.} To set the scale, we neglect relativistic effects for the moment; \blueflag{ then since the neutrino magnetic moment vector is $\mu_B \hat S = 2\mu_B \vec S$,} the rotation rate of the neutrino spin is $\omega_s = 2\mu_\nu B$, where $B$ is a characteristic field strength.
-For example, for $B \sim10^{-12}$G, of order the present intergalactic magnetic field strength, the rotation rate with (\ref{numag}) becomes $\omega_s \sim 8 \times 10^{-25} m_{-2}\, \rm Hz$.
-Over the total age of the universe, $t_0 \sim 4.3\times 10^{17}$ s, the net rotation angle of the spin would be $\mu_\nu B t_0 \sim 4\times 10^{-9}m_{-2}$, and more generally, $ \sim 10^{12}(\mu_\nu/\mu_B)(B/10^{-12} \rm G)$.
+As a neutrino with a magnetic moment propagates through magnetic fields its spin precesses, see, e.g., \cite{semikoz1993}.
+To set the scale, we first neglect relativistic effects; then since the neutrino magnetic moment vector is $\mu_B \hat S = 2\mu_B \vec S$, the rotation rate of the spin is $\omega_s = 2\mu_\nu B$, where $B$ is a characteristic field strength.
+For example, for $B \sim10^{-12}$G, of order present intergalactic magnetic fields, the rotation rate with (\ref{numag}) becomes $\omega_s \sim 8 \times 10^{-27} m_{-2}\, \rm Hz$.
+Over the total age of the universe, $t_0 \sim 4.3\times 10^{17}$ s, the spin would rotate by a net angle $2 \mu_\nu B t_0 \sim 4\times 10^{-9}m_{-2}$, and more generally, $ \sim 10^{12}(\mu_\nu/\mu_B)(B/10^{-12} \rm G)$.
 Owing, however, to magnetic fields being considerably larger in the early universe, this result underestimates the spin rotation.
-Transition moments do not lead to such spin rotation, and thus \blueflag{Majorana neutrinos would not be affected \cite{semikoz1997,barranco}.
+Transition moments do not lead to such spin rotation, and thus Majorana neutrinos would not be affected \cite{semikoz1997,barranco}.